 Lazy is a short name for optimum.
 Well, that is definitely true in tech, but it’s sometimes true in life maybe?

 Anyway, what that means is to only load images when they are actually needed.
 For example.
 If your website has 10 images on your homepage, the user would download all those 10 images to see it.

-In some cases, especially on mobile, he might not need to see any of them, so that’s a waste of his time and your server resources.
+In some cases, especially on mobile, the user might not need to see any of them, so that’s a waste of his time and your server resources.
 If he clicks the first button and goes to the next page then he probably only needed the first image.

 How do you add lazy loading

 There are a ton of plugins out there that you can use to lazy load images in WordPress.

 My personal favorite is https://wordpress.org/plugins/a3-lazy-load/ because you can lazy load iframes and videos as well.
 However, I don’t like any performance plugin as they tend to be quite complicated and bloated.
 I think every plugin should optimize itself, but that’s another story.

 So just install that plugin and you will get lazy loading in WordPress.
 That is what you need to do at this time.

 What is native lazy loading

 Native lazy loading is something Google Chrome is supporting starting with Chrome 76.